Child Protective Services

 To make matters worse, most Family Based Service Workers will give parents a false sense of comfort by telling them that they do not need to hire an attorney because their children will be able to return home once the service plan is completed.
 If your Case Worker tells you not to worry keep in mind that the Worker works for CPS and not for you.
 The Worker is not going to tell you that additional tasks may be added onto the original plan or that if they learn additional information during the course of their involvement, completion of the services is not a guarantee that CPS will simply step away.

-Call 281-372-6462 or email the experienced CPS lawyers at Brown & Sullivan PLLC for a consultation.
-We understand how traumatic CPS involvement can be, and we will fight to help you keep your children.
+Call 281-372-6462 or email the Shannon Brown, an experienced CPS defense attorney for a consultation.
+I understand how traumatic CPS involvement can be, and I will fight to help you keep your children.

 Can CPS take my children if I am a victim of domestic violence?